Free speech and expression under the First Amendment

 College should be a place where people feel free to share their ideas and opinions without fear of retaliation, restraint, or interference.
 But there can be confusion about exactly what constitutes free speech.
 Here are answers to some of the questions you may have about expressing yourself in public areas.

-The U.S. Constitution protects free speech and expression in public forums.
-As a public college, Belmont College is legally required to allow people to speak on sidewalks and other open areas of campus.
-Just because Belmont College is legally required by the Constitution to allow free speech on campus grounds does not mean the College agrees with or endorses what is being said.
+A: The U.S. Constitution protects free speech and expression in public forums.
+As a public college, Belmont College is legally required to let people speak on sidewalks and other open areas of campus.
+That doesn’t mean the College agrees with or endorses what is being said.

-If you are able to stop listening and walk away, it’s unlikely that a court would find a person’s speech, expression or demonstration to meet the legal definition of harassment.
+A: If you’re able to stop listening and walk away, it’s unlikely that a court would determine a person’s speech, expression or demonstration meets the legal definition of harassment.